ZiweiXU/ssh-gpu-report/README.md

 Test this by running `ssh HOSTNAME "gpustat"` on the local side.
 If the command yields an error, you can run `which gpustat && ln -sf "$(which gpustat)" /usr/bin/gpustat` on the remote side.

-### Usage
+## 2.2.
+Usage

-Before using, please edit `gpureport_config.py` according to your needs and put it in the same directory as `gpureport.py`.
+Before using, edit `gpureport_config.py` according to your needs and put it in the same directory as `gpureport.py`.
 The file is self-documented.

+### 2.2.1.
+Basic usage

-- Print the report to your terminal:
+Print the report to your terminal:
 ```shell
 python gpureport.py
 ```

-- Override defaults using environment variables:
+### 2.2.2.
+Override defaults using environment variables

 For example, if you want to check host names, system load, and available memory, for a group of hosts different from defaults, and you want the result to be headerless and without highlight:
 ```shell